alastairreid/verifast-play/README.md

   The standard list definition.
 Included so that it can be reused in other examples.

+- list_generic.c - generic (aka polymorphic) list.

+  Implementation of a list where the spine of the list contains pointers to the contents of the list.
+  This is not very idiomatic C but it is helpful for exploring polymorphism.

 - alist.c - atomic linked list using a mutex.

   The challenge here is that I wanted the mutex to be part of the